-Hold public hearing and consider action to approve the first reading of Ordinance No. 2019-55 of the City Council of the City of Bastrop, Texas adopting the 2036 Comprehensive Plan as attached in Exhibit A; providing for findings of fact, adoption, enforcement, a repealer and severability; establishing an effective date; proper notice and meeting; and move to include on the October 22, 2019 agenda for a second reading.
+Consider action to approve the first reading of Ordinance No. 2019-56 of the City Council of the City of Bastrop, Texas repealing and replacing Chapter Six, Health and Sanitation, as attached in Exhibit A; and repealing and replacing Chapter Eight Offenses and Nuisances, as attached in Exhibit B; and providing for findings of fact, adoption, repealer, severability, and enforcement; establishing an effective date; and proper notice and meeting, and move to include on the November 12, 2019 agenda for a second reading.